manno-xx/Phaser3CMD/README.md

 * [SIngleSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/SIngleSceneTemplate) A template you can use to build a Phaser project with just a single scene (most likey just for testing something)
 * [MultiSceneTemplate](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplate) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects.
 * [MultiSceneTemplateClass](https://github.com/manno-xx/Phaser3CMD/tree/master/MultiSceneTemplateClass) (**ES6**) A template you can use to build a Phaser project using multiple scenes.
 For the more serious projects and people liking to work with classes.
+* [PhaserHelloWorld](https://github.com/manno-xx/Phaser3CMD/tree/master/PhaserHelloWorld) The backdrop of some videos on Blackboard.
+Copy of Phaser's Getting started tutorial.
+Modified to go fullscreen (in Chrome at least).

 ### Week 1